-- 1. The Court approves the following amendments to Rule 57 of the Texas Rules of Appellate Procedure. - 2.
-The amendments take effect January 1, 2022. - 3.
-The amendments may be changed before January 1, 2022, in response to public comments.
-Written comments should be sent to rulescomments@txcourts.gov.
-The Court requests that comments be sent by December 1, 2021. - 4.
-The Clerk is directed to: - a. file a copy of this Order with the Secretary of State; - b. cause a copy of this Order to be mailed to each registered member of the State Bar of Texas by publication in the Texas Bar Journal; - c. send a copy of this Order to each elected member of the Legislature; and - d. submit a copy of the Order for publication in the Texas Register.
+- 1. On August 27, 2021, in Misc.
+Dkt.
+No. 21-9100, the Court preliminarily approved amendments to Texas Rule of Appellate Procedure 57, effective January 1, 2022, and invited public comment. - 2.
+No comments were received, but additional changes have been made to the rule.
+This Order contains the final version of the amendments to Rule 57, effective January 1, 2022. - 3.
+The Clerk is directed to: - a. file a copy of this Order with the Secretary of State; - b. cause a copy of this Order to be mailed to each registered member of the State Bar of Texas by publication in the Texas Bar Journal; - c. send a copy of this Order to each elected member of the Legislature; and - d. submit a copy of this Order for publication in the Texas Register.

-Dated: August 27, 2021
+Dated: December 20, 2021.